 Our prejudices interfere with genuine listening, manifesting in the forms of presumptions and defensive reactions.
 The speaker’s statements may trigger pain and anger, which can lead to unwanted conflicts and defensiveness.
 In order to truly understand, we need to listen and empathize.
 For instance, sometimes we ask lead-in questions that serve as an opportunity to talk about ourselves.
 We interrupt with phrases like, “Me too,” or “That reminds me of the time…” in order to return the focus to us.
 We need to concentrate on the speaker and tune out our inner voices for a few moments.

-Because listening is an active process, it requires a certain level of self-control to ignore our memories, desires, and judgments.
-Listening intensely can be difficult to maintain and oftentimes we think we're listening when we're really just marking time until the conversation returns to us.
-To actively listen, we need to compartmentalize our feelings and thoughts.
-When we're finished listening, we'll get our turn to express ourselves.
+Since listening is an active process, it requires a certain level of self-control to ignore our memories, desires, and judgments.
+Listening so intensely can be difficult to maintain and oftentimes we think we’re listening when we’re really just pushing our own agendas or reinforcing our presumptions.
+It’s painful to confront our imperfections and failed attempts at effective listening.
+We need to compartmentalize our own feelings and thoughts, then after we’re done listening, we’ll get our turn to express ourselves.

-Our biases are rooted in past experiences.
-Once we discover the source of these prejudices, we can relinquish them and replace them with unselfish motives.
-Only when anger and grief fade away, can intrigue and compassion be restored.
-Then we can expand our understanding of each other and grow in our relationships.
+Our biases are rooted in our experiences, once we discover the source of these prejudices, we can relinquish those impulsive dispositions and replace them with kind words and unselfish motives.
+Only once the anger and grief fade away, can intrigue and compassion be restored and we expand our understanding of each other.